2021 South Side Pitch (“Contest”) Contestant Rules

 Will submissions be confidential?

 Submissions will NOT be confidential.
-The Organizers of the South Side Pitch may announce or publicize the entries in the contest or post them on the web.
+Organizer of the South Side Pitch may announce or publicize the entries in the contest or post them on the web.
 Finalists will make a public presentation of their content.
 Submissions are not covered by attorney-client confidentiality.

 You should be aware that entering the Contest might be considered a publication or disclosure of your ideas, and it might affect your ability to patent any innovations contained in your entry.